-Personal data (i.e. information which could identify you) is collected through the submission of feedback forms, surveys or when visitors to our site email The Royal Parks.
+Personal data (i.e. information which could identify you) is collected through the submission of feedback and sign up forms, surveys or when visitors to our site email us.

 Personal data submitted to The Royal Parks will only be used to respond to your feedback or queries, unless you opt-in to receive updates from us.
 We will not pass it on to any third party (including other Government departments or agencies) without your consent, unless required to do so in accordance with legislation - e.g. Section 29 of the Data Protection Act.

 Anonymous data (i.e. information which can't be used to identify you) is collected to monitor site usage.
 Cookies are used to collect anonymous information about the number of visitors, what pages are viewed, and the duration of visits to the website.